-On the EU level, the Employer Sanctions Directive was introduced in 2009, and describes measures aiming at making it less attractive for employers to hire irregular workers.
-It represents a change in the approach to irregular work as it penalises the employers who profit from hiring irregular workers, and not only the migrants who work without a permit to do so.
+The EU's Employer Sanctions Directive was introduced in 2009 and describes measures aimed at making it less attractive for employers to hire irregular workers.
+It represents a change in the approach to irregular work as it penalises the employers who profit from hiring irregular workers, and not only the migrants who work without a permit.
 As such, the directive holds the potential to reduce the pull factor of employment opportunities for irregular migrants, and possibly also protect migrants from exploitation in the irregular labour market.
 The EU has not published an implementation report on this directive since 2014.
-In 2014, the implementation report point out that the amounts of the fines given to employers who hire irregular workers vary considerably among Member States, with several states having maximum fines only slightly higher than the monthly minimum wage.
-Thus, the implementation report raises concerns that the level of the financial sanctions in some countries does not outweigh the benefits of employing irregular migrants.
-It also point out that the low number of inspections carried out in some Member States is unlikely to dissuade an employer from hiring irregular migrants (European Commision 2014).
+In 2014, the implementation report pointed out that the sizes of the fines given to employers who hire irregular workers varied considerably among member states, with several states having maximum fines only slightly higher than the monthly minimum wage.
+Thus, the implementation report raised concerns that the level of the financial sanctions in some countries did not outweigh the benefits of employing irregular migrants.
+It also pointed out that that the low number of inspections carried out in some Member States was unlikely to dissuade an employer from hiring irregular migrants (European Commision 2014).

 Due to large differences between the member states in terms of labour market conditions and the composition of migrant populations, the implementation of policies regulating the use of irregular workers has long been perceived as an area where it is useful to develop a common European policy.
-For instance, there is no regulation at the EU level of the role and functions of Labour Inspectorates, only informal coordination activities, meetings and sharing of best practices.
+For instance, there is no regulation at the EU level of the role and functions of Labour Inspectorates, only of informal coordination activities, meetings and sharing of best practices.
 However, there is also a tendency towards increased attention to these issues in several European member states, and as the new implementation report on the Employer Sanctions Directive is expected in the first half of 2021, there might be room for strengthening European coordination on these issues.

-The Seasonal Workers Directive is also often presented as a tool that can reduce irregular migration as it creates opportunities for legal migration in countries that are origin countries for many irregular migrants.
-These opportunities for legal migration will, however, not only be available to persons who have decided to go to
+The Seasonal Workers Directive is also often presented as a tool that can reduce irregular migration, as it creates opportunities for legal migration in countries that are origin countries for many irregular migrants.
+These opportunities for legal migration will, however, not only be available to persons who have decided to go to Europe by irregular means.
+When opportunities for legal migration arise, a far larger group of potential migrants will compete for these opportunities.
+People who would